PR-CYBR/PR-CYBR-MGMT-AGENT/docs/agent-dashboard.md

 ## Troubleshooting and Support

 <!--
-Key Objectives for this Section:
+Key Points for Troubleshooting and Support:
 1. Provide a list of common issues users might face and their solutions.
-2. Include links to relevant support resources or documentation.
+2. Include links to relevant support resources or documentation. (such as Agent specific links)
-3. Ensure this section empowers users to resolve minor problems independently.
+3. Ensure this section empowers users to resolve minor problems independently. (reference Wiki and Discussion Board) -->
--->

 **Common Issues**